Why Do You Need Advanced Analytics?

 In my last blog post, I talked about advanced analytics and what makes it different from traditional business intelligence (BI).
 If you found yourself asking, “So what?”, here is your answer!

 While traditional BI techniques provide business users an easy way to organize and flexibly slice and dice large amounts of data to gain insights from different angles, there are challenges many business functions may experience with only traditional techniques.
-Advanced analytics offers a set of techniques that help deal with these challenges through statistical and technical methods, ultimately supporting strategic and fact-based decisions.
+An advanced analytics architecture offers a set of techniques that help deal with these challenges through statistical and technical methods, ultimately supporting strategic and fact-based decisions.

-The sections below describe some of the questions various business functions strive to answer – questions where traditional BI techniques may fall short and advanced analytics techniques shine.
+The sections below describe some of the questions various business functions strive to answer – questions where a traditional BI architecture and techniques may fall short and advanced analytics shine.